VinLucero/ia-sdk-backup/README.md

 1. Update version numbers in scripts/backup_packages.sh
 2. Run the backup script to download new versions
 3. Run the comprehensive test suite
+4. Run the gap analysis
-4. Update documentation as needed
+5. Update documentation as needed

 ## Troubleshooting